Tsukasa Hojo

 Tsukasa Hojo (北条 司, Hōjō Tsukasa) is a Japanese manga artist.
 He studied technical design while still at Kyushu Sangyo University, where he began to draw manga.
 He worked on several one-shot stories before releasing his serialized works: Cat's Eye, City Hunter and Angel Heart.

 After the success of Cat's Eye and City Hunter, Hojo went on to work on other series such as Family Compo.
-His current ongoing series is Angel Heart, a spin–off of City Hunter set in an alternate universe.
-It has been serialized in the Weekly Comic Bunch since 2001 and 30 collected volumes have been published so far.
+His most recent series is Angel Heart, a spin–off of City Hunter set in an alternate universe.
+It was first serialized in the Weekly Comic Bunch from 2001 to 2010 and then from 2010 to 2017.
+30 collected volumes have been published so far.

 Tsukasa Hojo is Takehiko Inoue's mentor.
 Inoue worked as an assistant to Hojo during the production of City Hunter.
 Hojo is also a long-time acquaintance of Fist of the North Star illustrator Tetsuo Hara, who was also one of the founders of Coamix.
 Hojo contributed to the production Fist of the North Star: The Legends of the True Savior film series by designing the character of Reina.

 He was honor guest of the eleventh French Japan Expo which was held in July 2010.
-Hojo will be the Manga Guest of Honor at the Japan Expo 2023.
+Hojo is scheduled to be the Manga Guest of Honor at Japan Expo 2023.